jeremydub/dot15d4/docs/mac/mac-design.md

   - trigger: a producer in the next upper layer starts the request
   - entry behavior: the request primitive is transported from the next upper layer to the MLME/MCPS SAP
-  - doActivity: the request is executed via radio Tx tasks or other internal means
+  - doActivity: the request is executed via radio tx tasks or other internal means
   - completion event: triggered immediately, as soon as all corresponding radio tasks or other internal activities have been executed, i.e. before a response from a peer device arrives
   - exit behavior: If the request does not have an associated confirm primitive, then the upper layer is being notified that the request has been transmitted (or that the transmission failed).